imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 Incredibly- extremely
 ## Quotes
 > -`<cite>` and `<blockquote>` are being used for their HTML semantic value.
 They convey meaning to other computers and convenient places to use target styling through CSS.
--in following snippet , we use `<cite>` element to credit jeremy as the person who said the quote and wrap the whole thing in a `<blockquote>` element to distinguish it from surrounding text.
+-in following snippet , we use `<cite>` element to <cite>keith jeremy</cite> as the person who said the quote and wrap the whole thing in a `<blockquote>` element to distinguish it from surrounding text.
 ![](https://user-images.githubusercontent.com/64577273/145017243-3076e0f4-2062-48ba-8d22-9e6e9b933c2d.jpg)
 -*based on chapter Quiz lesson* The `<cite>` element identifies sources.
--we can put any element inside the blockquote like list or headline while nested inside each other.
+-we can put any element inside the `<blockquote>` like list or headline while nested inside each other.
 -`<q>` stands for quote and lets the browser provide the quote marks for us instead of typing the quotes manually.
-Its typography shape depends on the language and types of conventions of a particular region can be straight quote marks or curly quote marks.
+Its typography shape depends on the language and types of conventions of a particular region can be straight quote marks or curly quote marks. [like this example](https://codepen.io/imahdio/pen/QWBagOJ)
 -inline elements wrap around phrases of content that are inline with some other contents like `<q>` , `<strong>` , `<b>` , `<i>` and `<em>` and etc. all other elements are block-level elements like `<blockquote>` , `<p>` , `<ul>`.
 They are blocks that can be followed by another block.
 ![](https://user-images.githubusercontent.com/64577273/145017249-84c5c983-8723-4392-bd5b-b38ac95b45c5.jpg)
 -when you use CSS you can switch the layout behavior from block to inline or from inline to block.
--*CONFLICT!
-Based on my tests and tries* , we can use `<ul>` blockquote element nested `<p>` blockquote element which is against the definition of blockquote elements.
 -Overally we can mark up quotes with `<blockquote>` , `<q>` and `<cite>` elements.

 passage-a short piece of writing or music that is part of a larger piece of work